Joseph-Pepe/Microservices/README.md

 1. testHackerAttempt_shouldReturn401Unauthorized: Proves that requests missing Basic Auth headers are blocked at the perimeter before routing.
 2. testSpammingServer_shouldTriggerRateLimiter429: Executes a rapid loop of 10 valid requests to fill the sliding window queue, then asserts that the 11th request is rejected with HTTP 429 Too Many Requests.

-☁️ Google Cloud Platform (GCP) DeploymentThe entire ecosystem is structured for serverless container deployment using Google Cloud Run and Google Cloud SQL.
+☁️ Google Cloud Platform (GCP) Deployment

+The entire ecosystem is structured for serverless container deployment using Google Cloud Run and Google Cloud SQL.

 Step 1: Build the Docker ContainersBoth services utilize lightweight Alpine Linux Java runtime containers.
 The included Dockerfile in each root directory:Dockerfile